 We strive to create an affirmative supportive space to socialize, find support and encouragement, and to talk about challenges off and on campus.

 We are here to create an inclusive environment that supports the needs of our diverse LGBTQIA+ community.
-We provide support in the form of the Rainbow Resource Center, the Rainbow Café Support Group, and the Prism Club (in development).
+We provide support in the form of the Rainbow Resource Center (RRC), the Rainbow Café Support Group, and the OC Queer Affairs Club.

 Oxnard Community College addresses the needs of the students that identify LGBTQIA+ by: